pooltogether/v5-testnet/README.md

 Start `anvil` with the following command: `anvil -m $MNEMONIC`

 In another terminal window, run the following command: `npm run deploy:local`

+### Testnet

+Use one of the following commands to deploy on the testnet of your choice.

+#### Ethereum Goerli

+`npm run deploy:ethGoerli`

+### Contract List

+To generate the local contract list, run the following command: `npm run gen:local`

+To generate the testnet contract list, run the following command: `npm run gen:testnet`